 Yes, they are.
 But expensive toothpaste does not necessarily equal good dental health.
 The Moneyless Manifesto even lists some free, natural alternatives.

-Try this honest toothpaste ad to rethink whether the most expensive brand is necessary
+Try this honest ad to rethink whether the most expensive brand of toothpaste is necessary.

 So long as the active ingredients are present in the same quantities, the rest of what you are paying for is branding and advertising.